-Identify the scope of the guideline implementation.
-Describe the objectives and goals and the timelines.
-Describe who will be involved - e.g., members of the change team, staff, members of the senior leadership team.
 Detail how the project will affect organizational processes and resources.
-Be realistic about the objectives and goals by recognizing other concurrent priorities in the organization.
-Assess barriers and facilitators to knowledge use Consider the return on investment.
+Describe the merchans of the Assess barriers and facilitators to knowledge use Consider the return on investment.
 Be clear about what is not part of the project and therefore will not be implicated.
 Are challenges anticipated with timelines and available resources based on other concurrent priorities?
 Describe the members of the change team and their roles and responsibilities.
 If any consultations or focus groups have occurred with stakeholders, detail these.
 Acknowledge that barriers may develop or change as the project progresses.
-Identify as accurately as possible any risks.
+Identify any as accurately as possible any risks.
 Select, tailor and implement interventions How will the project be rolled out?
 What are the cost projections?
 How does this project align with other organizational priorities?
 Consider all of the resources needed for guideline implementation.
 For this section, your change team may benefit from consulting your financial department for additional details.
 Monitor knowledge use How will you determine if there has been a change in knowledge, skills and attitudes regarding guideline implementation?
 Identify how knowledge use outcomes will be measured and the associated costs.
 Evaluate outcomes How will success be measured?
 Will there be a change in the resources needed to achieve the practice change?
 What outcome measures are needed and how can these data be collected and analyzed?
 Consider elements such as staff training and resources.
 Sustain knowledge use How will the practice change be sustained?
 Has the business case been reviewed and approved by stakeholders?
 Conclude with a compelling and persuasive statement regarding the benefits of guideline implementation and why the practice change is imperative.